tweag/haskell-training/material/basics.md

 The expression `x` is completely equivalent to the expression `"hello"`.

-They could be substituted interchangeably.
+They could be used interchangeably.

 ---